NattyNarwhal/Weather/README.md

-This is an incomplete weather app, mostly to learn WPF.
-There are some useful things though - WeatherData, for instance can be used to serialize/deserialize yr.no XML weather feeds.
-Not sure if I'll finish this or rewrite it in Windows Forms.
+This is a small weather app, using yr.no as a backend.